python/cpython/Doc/library/email.mime.rst

    *_maintype* is the :mailheader:`Content-Type` major type (e.g. :mimetype:`text`
    or :mimetype:`image`), and *_subtype* is the :mailheader:`Content-Type` minor
    type  (e.g. :mimetype:`plain` or :mimetype:`gif`).  *_params* is a parameter
-   key/value dictionary and is passed directly to :meth:`Message.add_header`.
+   key/value dictionary and is passed directly to :meth:`Message.add_header
+   <email.message.Message.add_header>`.

    The :class:`MIMEBase` class always adds a :mailheader:`Content-Type` header (based on *_maintype*, *_subtype*, and *_params*), and a